Takakiriy/new-commit/README.md

 - Unstaged changes in git also copy into the `.commit` folder
 - Files in `.commit` folders are turned on read-only attribute
-- Running the `new-commit` command outside of Git working folder, also creates a `.git` folder.
+- Running the `locommit` command outside of Git working folder, also creates a `.git` folder.
-    `new-commit push` and `new-commit pull` commands will not work without the `.git` folder
+    `locommit push` and `locommit pull` commands will not work without the `.git` folder
-- Running the `new-commit` command in a subfolder of Git working folder will not create a `.git` folder, but the `new-commit push` and `new-commit pull` commands will work
+- Running the `locommit` command in a subfolder of Git working folder will not create a `.git` folder, but the `locommit push` and `locommit pull` commands will work
 - The `.commit` folder is specified in `.gitignore`, so even if you add a commit or change the branch, the contents corresponding to the comparison target of